WCC Individual Placement program

 In addition to our field crews, we offer internship opportunities through the AmeriCorps Individual Placement (IP) program.
 Our IP members, or IPs, serve directly with natural resource professionals, gaining real-world experience and growing their network in the environmental field.
 We currently offer 14 IP positions with a variety of partners, including federal and state agencies, nonprofits, and conservation districts.
 As WCC members, IPs receive a bimonthly living allowance, an AmeriCorps education award (scholarship), and professionally taught, career-transferable trainings and certifications.

-IPs serve 11-month AmeriCorps member positions within a sponsor organization assisting biologists, foresters, environmental educators, and more.
-Typical projects include:
+IPs serve 11-month terms with a parter organization, assisting biologists, foresters, environmental educators, and others.
+Depending on the position, projects might include:

 - Engaging in environmental research.

-- Creating outreach materials to recruit volunteers and/or inform the public about environmental topics.
+- Creating outreach materials to inform the public about environmental topics.

 - Mid-Columbia Fisheries Enhancement Group

 - Puget Sound Restoration Fund

 - U.S. Forest Service / Mount Baker-Snoqualmie National Forest

 Applications for IP host sites during our 2023-2024 AmeriCorps service year (October 2023 through early September 2024) are closed.
 Applications to host an IP position open annually in the winter.

 What types of activities are eligible?